xebialabs-community/xlr-nuget-trigger-plugin/README.md

 This plugin is a XL Release plugin that enables triggering new releases based on a new NuGet package version showing up.

+## Requirements

+- This plugin requires XLR 6.0.x+
+- This plugins uses the NuGet v2 API and has no support for v1 or v3

 ## Installation ##

 Place the latest released version under the `plugins` subdirectory in the XL Release installation directory.

-This plugin requires XLR 6.0.x+

 ## Testing ##